Grading & Assessments

 What does proficiency really look like?
 There is a big difference between getting 100% on a spelling test and the ability to write a complicated essay that draws from multiple primary sources.
 Doing well on a multiple choice activity is very different than the creation of a unique project that teaches the concepts of photosynthesis!

-This year, our Proficiency assessment will be describing the depth and complexity of what our students can do.
+Our Proficiency assessments describe the depth and complexity of what our students can do.
 Teachers are refining their learning outcomes to follow the progression that is defined in Bloom’s Taxonomy where learning moves from “remember and understand” to “apply and analyze, evaluate and create.”

 Please take the time to read through our Rubric with your student.
 Discuss with them where their work, effort and attitude have placed them.
 Talk about what they can do to progress to the next level of achievement.
 And remind them, learning is a journey that is unique to each one of us.

-See our Standards of Excellence Rubric below for more details!
+See our Standards for Excellence Rubric below for more details!